KenKundert/emborg/doc/configuring.rst

 prune_after_create
 ~~~~~~~~~~~~~~~~~~

-A boolean.
+A Boolean.
 If true the :ref:`prune command <prune>` is run after creating an
 archive.